DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 They offer more than just financial benefits, including:

 * subject specialist events and webinars
-* online and face-to-face workshops across the country
+* online and face-to-face workshops
 * mentoring and coaching
 * a community of ex-scholars, teachers and subject leaders
 * access to classroom resources